-1.59 A condition was recommended in respect of a surface water management system including the detailed drainage/SUDS design.
+- 1.65 A condition was imposed by the Inspector on the outline permission (H/2014/0196) in respect of a surface water management system including the detailed drainage/SUDS design.
 This is currently being considered under the relevant discharge of conditions application; the Council's Engineering Consultancy section has raised no objections to the current application.
-Furthermore, the Environment Agency and Northumbrian Water have raised no objections to the scheme.

-1.60 In view of the above considerations, it is considered that the proposed development is acceptable in respect of flooding and drainage matters.
+Furthermore, the Environment Agency and Northumbrian Water have raised no objections to the scheme. - 1.66 In view of the above considerations, it is considered that the proposed development is acceptable in respect of flooding and drainage matters and that such matters can be satisfactorily agreed and concluded through the relevant discharge of conditions application.